KDE/digikam-doc/asset_management/data_protection.rst

 Some backup technicalities explained for laymen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Full Backup: A complete backup of all the files being backed up.
+    - Full Backup: A complete backup of all the files being backed up.
 It is a snapshot without history, it represents a full copy at one point in time.

-    Differential Backup: A backup of only the files that have changed since the last full backup.
+    - Differential Backup: A backup of only the files that have changed since the last full backup.
 Constitutes a full snapshot of two points in time: the full backup and the last differential one.

-    Incremental Backup: A backup of only the files that have changed since last whatever backup.
+    - Incremental Backup: A backup of only the files that have changed since last whatever backup.
 Constitutes multiple snapshots.
 You can recreate the original state at any point in time such a backup was made.
 This comes closest to a versioning system except that it is only sampled and not continuous.

 Best practice: The IT-layman's backup cookbook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    do a full backup in a external storage device.
+    - Do a full backup in a external storage device.

-    verify its data integrity and put it away (disaster control)
+    - Verify its data integrity and put it away (disaster control).

-    have another storage device for frequent backups
+    - Have another storage device for frequent backups.

-    swap the devices every other month after having verified data integrity
+    - Swap the devices every other month after having verified data integrity.

 A useful rsync recipe to backups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~